 The Nerf BrandMaverick chambers darts only slightly longer than the usual ammunition, but the gun itself is big enough to make Dirty Harry blush.
 That said, even standard Nerf darts are bigger than many pistol bullets.

 The Nerf Recon and Retaliator both are essentially hand cannons, just with detachable barrel extensions and stocks.
+The Dart Tag 2012 Speedload 6 is essentially a stockless oversized pistol chambered for rifle rounds in terms of size.

 The Thompson/Center Contender can fire shotgun shells or various full-power rifle rounds.
 In fact it's so much like a rifle that when outfitted with the optional stock and longer barrels that T/C sells it basically is a rifle.